A Django email backend for Amazon's Simple Email Service

 Why SES instead of SMTP?

-* You are already deployed on EC2 (In-bound traffic to SES is free from EC2
+- You are already deployed on EC2 (In-bound traffic to SES is free from EC2 instances).

-* You don't want to have to worry about PTR records, Reverse DNS, email
+- You don’t want to have to worry about PTR records, Reverse DNS, email whitelist/blacklist services.

 pip install --upgrade boto